 How has marketing your rental been?
 Are you using all the available tools, such as social media?
 Or are you solely relying on listing sites?
+Have you shifted your strategy and have started targeting other types of travelers?
 Go above and beyond and advertise your rental, there are many ways to promote it.

-When you initially started out in this business, you may have come up with a business plan in which you calculated all the numbers in running a rental and had a budget reserved.
+When you initially started out in this business, you may have developed a business plan in which you calculated all the numbers in running a rental and had a budget reserved.
 This could include amenities provided, such as towels and bedsheets, coffee capsules, the bills you have to pay, etc.

-Do you have funds set aside in case you need to repair something in your rental?
-If you didn’t make a budget plan initially, it’s not too late!
+Did you set funds aside in case anything went south?
+If you didn’t initially make a budget plan, it’s not too late!
 Start one now and make sure you write down how much you spend weekly and monthly.
-Be sure to include all the details, for example, “$10 on shower gel and soap this week.”
+Be sure to include all the details.

 3. Is the price right?

 Many guests consider the price to be decisive when choosing accommodation for their vacation.
-In an ideal situation, you would like to match their price, but of course that this isn’t always the case.
+In an ideal situation, you would like to match their price, but of course, that isn’t always the case.
 In most cases, it heavily depends on the guests’ budget.